Finding Success by Looking for the “No” (A Personal Story Behind 4 Seconds of Film)

 Later, I sent a small package in the mail with a camera, monitor, batteries, and even an ND filter.

 A few days later, we had another call on Teams.
-We unboxed the package together, and I helped the pilot put all the gear together, press the buttons, and adjust the settings.
+We unboxed the package together online, and I helped the pilot put all the gear together, press the buttons, and adjust the settings.
 It was strange explaining how the camera works and how to use histograms to make sure the image wasn't too bright to a fighter pilot holding my gear on the other side of a Teams call.

 Even though the pilot was not a filmmaker, he was really enthusiastic.